Capitol Place

 Covered parking is clearly established at Capitol Place.
 Listings consistently describe parking as 'covered,' 'secured garage,' or 'covered tandem,' which strongly supports a building-level covered parking feature across multiple units and agents.

-I looked for explicit wording like deeded parking, owned stall, or parking included in deed.
-The remarks consistently describe parking as assigned, covered, tandem, or included, but do not explicitly say it is deeded.
+I looked for explicit phrases like deeded parking, owned stall, parking included in deed, or parking included with title.
+The listings consistently describe parking as assigned or tandem, which suggests use-rights rather than deeded ownership, but they never explicitly confirm deeded parking.

 No analysis available

-I searched for any reference to a separate monthly parking fee, parking rental, or additional parking charge.
-None of the listings mention a parking cost, so there is no evidence that a parking fee exists.
+I searched for any public remark indicating a monthly parking cost or rental fee.
+None of the listings mention a separate parking charge, so the fee cannot be determined from these remarks.

 Guest parking is repeatedly confirmed in the remarks.
 Several listings explicitly say "Guest Parking!" or "ample guest parking," and one notes "covered guest parking outside the lobby," which aligns with the strong MLS history.
 This is not limited to a single agent description.